Pumping and Steady Streaming driven by Two-Frequency Oscillations of a Cylinder: Analysis of General Frequency Ratios

 \subsection{Numerical Results for Other Frequency Ratios}

-According to Result \ref{NonAntiperiodicTheorem}, a third order scaling between flux and amplitude is the smallest possible order for pumping and occurs only for frequency ratio $2$.
-Furthermore, Result \ref{thm:FirstTheorem} implies that pumping is an odd-ordered effect, and thus the next smallest order at which pumping can occur is fifth order.
+According to Result \ref{NonAntiperiodicTheorem}, for small amplitude $\epsilon$, the strength of pumping scales like $\epsilon^n$, where $n = a + b$ is the sum of the two frequencies and must be odd.
+Thus, the strongest pumping results when $n = 3$, corresponding to frequency ratio $\alpha = 2$.
+The next smallest order at which pumping can occur is fifth order.
 From Result \ref{NonAntiperiodicTheorem}, a fifth order scaling can only occur when the frequency ratio is $3/2$ or $4$, respectively, corresponding to $a = 2, b = 3$ or $a = 1, b = 4$.
-Figure \ref{Fig:FiftheOrderEffect}(a) shows the fluxes from numerical simulations for different frequency ratios and amplutides, and these results verify pumping is fifth order in amplitude for frequency ratios $3/2$ and $4$.
+Figure \ref{Fig:FiftheOrderEffect}(a) shows the fluxes from numerical simulations for different frequency ratios and amplitudes, and these results verify pumping is fifth order in amplitude for frequency ratios $3/2$ and $4$.
 Moreover, the fluxes for frequency ratios $3/2$ and $4$ are significantly smaller than the fluxes for frequency ratio $2$.
 For example, at amplitude $0.7$, the flux of frequency ratio $2$ is approximately $41$ times larger than the flux at frequency ratio $3/2$.
 In Figure \ref{Fig:FiftheOrderEffect}(b) we show the passive tracer particles over $10$ periods, and the net flow is not obvious without zooming in closely or playing movie 3 from the supplementary materials.
 Though the fluxes for frequency ratios $3/2$ and $4$ are small, they show clear scaling with amplitude.
 By contrast, the small fluxes for frequency ratio $3$ are not correlated with the amplitude.
 According to Result \ref{NonAntiperiodicTheorem}, there is no pumping for frequency ratio $3$, and the small fluxes reported in Figure \ref{Fig:FiftheOrderEffect}(a) arise from numerical error.

-The general theory from Section \ref{sec:Section5} stems from a regular perturbation analysis, where we assume low Reynolds number so that there is no boundary layer.
-Simulation results presented in Section \ref{sec:Section2} for frequency ratio $2$ were performed at Re = 10.
-However, the numerical simulations for other frequency ratios were performed at Re = 40, where there is a boundary layer (see Figure \ref{Fig:FiftheOrderEffect}(b)), because, at lower Reynolds numbers, the fluxes are small, and it is difficult to measure pumping at higher order.
-However, as discussed in \cite{chong2013inertial}, the perturbative solution of \cite{holtsmark1954boundary} contains the large Reynolds number results of \cite{schlichting1932berechnung} and \cite{wang1968high}.
-Thus, the theory is still valid under larger Reynolds numbers, where a single boundary layer is present.
+Note that in Section \ref{sec:Section2.2} we examined how the flux scaled with amplitude for $\alpha=2$ at Re = 10.
+Here, we use Re = 40 because at lower Reynolds numbers, the fluxes are small, and it is difficult to measure pumping at higher order.